AlexSheldrick/MFPRN/README.md

 ## Description
-In this work, we are focusing ...
+In this work, we are focusing on single view 3D reconstruction.
+For this task we explore different feature modalities and their impact on mesh reconstruction quality.
+A [report](...) will follow at a later date.

 ## Installation
 A linux system with cuda 9.0 is required.